Capital Bikeshare: Fleet

 The original red-colored bicycle has three gears, a purse holder style basket, an adjustable seat, and a headlight and twin red taillights powered whenever the bicycle is in motion.
 This model was manufactured by Cycles Devinci in Quebec.

-Subsequent models have an infinite gearing system from Envolio and larger tray-like basket.
+Subsequent models have an infinite gearing system from Enviolo and larger tray-like basket.
 Both PBSC and Lyft Canada (formerly 8D) supply classic bikes.

 In November 2018, approximately 80 electric bikes, branded CaBi Plus, were introduced by Bikeshare operator’s parent company, Lyft, as a pilot.
 In April 2019, they were removed due to a braking issue.

-In July 2020, a new model of electric bike was introduced with a front wheel motor and infinite shifting.
-Lyft owns the fleet of 900 electric bikes and collects most of the electric bike revenue to cover the additional operating cost.
-Deployment of electric bikes prioritizes revenue and ridership although all jurisdictions receive some electric bikes in addition to those ridden in from higher ridership areas.
-This model electric bike has a lock which allows it to be left outside of a docking station for a fee.
-This model will gradually be phased out.
+In July 2020, a new model of electric bike was introduced that fixed the braking issue and came with a front wheel motor, infinite shifting and a built in lock for dockless parking.
+Lyft owned the fleet, which started with 900 electric bikes, and collected most of the electric bike revenue to cover the additional operating cost.
+Deployment of electric bikes prioritized revenue and ridership although all jurisdictions received some electric bikes in addition to those ridden in from higher ridership areas.

-On Monday March 20, 2023, Capital Bikeshare launched a new version of their electric bike and plans for rollout of it.
-The new bike has a full reflective covering, a cell phone holder with wireless charging, and a range of 60 miles.
-The system plans to rollout 850 new e-bikes, bringing the total number of bikes in the system close to 7,000.
+On March 20, 2023, Capital Bikeshare launched a new version of their electric bike, all of which were owned by Arlington, Fairfax County and Washington, DC.
+The new bike had a retroreflective covering and larger battery.
+The system planned to rollout 850 new e-bikes, bringing the total number of bikes in the system close to 7,000.
+Capital Bikeshare began phasing out the 2020 bikes starting in August 2023.